 Each Sub-Fund may invest in other collective investment schemes.
 The Investment Manager (or its delegate) will only invest in closed-ended collective investment schemes where it believes that such investment will not prohibit the Sub-Fund from providing the level of liquidity to Unitholders referred to in this Prospectus and the Relevant Supplements.
 Where it is appropriate to its investment objective and policies a Sub-Fund may also invest in other Sub-Funds of the Fund.
-A Sub-Fund may only invest in another Sub-Fund of this Fund if the Sub-Fund in which it is investing does not itself hold Units in any other Sub-Fund of this Fund.
+Save where otherwise provided in a Relevant Supplement, a Sub-Fund may only invest in another Sub-Fund of this Fund if the Sub-Fund in which it is investing does not itself hold Units in any other Sub-Fund of this Fund.
 Any commission received by the Manager or Investment Manager in respect of such investment will be paid into the assets of the Sub-Fund.
 Any Sub-Fund that is invested in another Sub-Fund of this Fund or any other fund for which the Manager or the Investment Manager has been appointed will be invested in a share/unit class, as applicable, for which no management or investment management fee is charged.
 No subscription, conversion or redemption fees will be charged on any such cross investments by a Sub-Fund.
-Save as specified in a Relevant Supplement, Sub-Funds which are fund of funds (ie, a collective investment scheme, the principal object of which is investment in units of other collective investment schemes) shall not invest in any collective investment scheme.
+Save as specified in a Relevant Supplement, Sub-Funds which are fund of funds (ie, a collective investment scheme, the principal object of which is investment in units of other collective investment schemes) shall not invest in any collective investment scheme which itself invests more than 50% of net assets in another collective investment scheme.